During summer you may have noticed that the relative humidity in your home is higher than in winter.

 Using a cool mist humidifier over summer can help increase humidity without heating up the room.
 Not only are these models cheaper and safer than warm mist humidifiers they are also far more suitable for use in hotter temperatures.

 If you opt for a cool mist humidifier, daily cleaning is essential for healthy air quality.
 Make sure you don’t leave the water in the device for more than 24 hours.
+If you fail to maintain and clean your humidifier regularly, it can become a source of mold.
+If you can see mold inside the unit, you will need to check out our guide to learn how to clean a humidifier with mold.

 If you need help choosing a humidifier for your home, check out our comprehensive buyer's guide on the best large room humidifiers to make sure you purchase the perfect model for a healthy and happy home.